jebez1/How_to_watch_a_web_page_video_at_its_native_resolution_not_resized/readme.txt

 Nota :

-The new resources.pak isn't compressed as the original ( Windows : python a_path\grit\pak_util.py extract "C:\Program Files\Google\Chrome\Application\126.0.6478.128\resources.pak" --brotli "C:\Program Files\brotli.exe"
+The new resources.pak isn't compressed as the original : a_path/grit/pak_util.py create /opt/google/chrome/resources.pak --brotli /usr/bin/brotli
-pak_util.py: error: unrecognized arguments: --brotli C:\Program Files\brotli.exe
-Linux :
-a_path/grit/pak_util.py create /opt/google/chrome/resources.pak --brotli /usr/bin/brotli
 usage: pak_util.py [-h] {repack,extract,create,print,list-id} ...
-pak_util.py: error: unrecognized arguments: --brotli /usr/bin/brotli ) , I wonder how to do that ...
+pak_util.py: error: unrecognized arguments: --brotli /usr/bin/brotli
+I wonder how to do that ...

-This method doesn't work for Edge ( python a_path\grit\pak_util.py extract "C:\Program Files (x86)\Microsoft\Edge\Application\121.0.2277.71\resources.pak"
-'brotli' is not recognized as an internal or external command, operable program or batch file.
-Command '['brotli', '--decompress', '--stdout']' returned non-zero exit status 1. python a_path\grit\pak_util.py extract "C:\Program Files (x86)\Microsoft\Edge\Application\121.0.2277.71\resources.pak" --brotli "C:\Program Files\brotli.exe"
-corrupt input [con]
-Command '['C:\\Program Files\\brotli.exe', '--decompress', '--stdout']' returned non-zero exit status 1. ) .

 There's also https://github.com/myfreeer/chrome-pak-customizer but at the time I write ; the last release 2.0 & the 3.x branch ( to compile ) don't work ...